Skip to content

 • Take cold showers or ice your face (Wrapped in a thin cloth).
 Avoid hot showers completely.

-• Don’t use any exfoliating fancy gadgets to wash the face, simply hands.
+• Don’t use any exfoliating fancy gadgets to wash your face, simply use your hands.

-• Now give a lot of moisture & hydration to the skin for it to feel better.
-Like moisturizers loaded with ceramides & Hyaluronic acid.
+• Now give a lot of moisture and hydration to the skin for it to feel better.
+Like moisturizers loaded with Ceramides, Oatmeal, and Hyaluronic acid.

 • After Moisturizer, seal the skin with Vaseline.
 It locks in all the goodies we have given & lets the skin heal faster.

-• Stop using any other exfoliants, acids, AHAs, BHAs, peroxides, and retinoids until you are completely healed.
+• Stop using any other exfoliants, acids, AHAs, BHAs, Benzoyl peroxide, and Retinoids until you are completely healed.

 • Cica Balms, Glycerin, and Aloe vera are great soothing and calming agents for the skin.